epfl-systemf/lorikeet/readme.md

 The script will replace the `assignment.scala` file in the scaffold project with the ones from the submission, then compile and run scalafix check on it, collecting the results in a logs file.

 Note that this script does not rewrite the submission files, it only checks them.
+Additionaly, submissions that do not compile will be reported as such but will not be checked with scalafix.
+This means it may be a good idea to remove `-Xfatal-warnings` or other such flags from the scaffold project.

 See the configuration options at the top of the script.